atorch/markov_decision_process/README.md

 # Cake Eating Problem

-TODO Explain setup:

-Discrete time (infinite), deterministic state transitions (no randomness), continuous action space (infinite, one dimensional, but bounded), continuous state space (one dimensional, infinite, unbounded)
+The agent's state is their wealth (amount of cake), and their action is how much to consume in the current period.
+Time is discrete and infinite (the problem goes on forever), and state transitions are deterministic (there is no randomness).

+The state space and action space are each infinite (which tends to make a problem difficult) but only one dimensional (which makes a problem simple: there is no curse of dimensionality).
-This _could_ be a difficult problem to solve numerically.
-Interestingly, it can be solved (exactly) by hand, with pen and paper!
-Can compare approximate solution to the true solution and see how your MDP solver performed.
+Interestingly, the cake eating problem can be solved (exactly) by hand, with pen and paper, and this means we can compare approximate numerical solutions to the true solution and see how our MDP solver performed.

+Related PDFs:

-http://users.ox.ac.uk/~exet2581/recursive/dp_mat.pdf describes a similar problem (a cake eating problem with a _finite_ time horizon), and http://www2.econ.iastate.edu/tesfatsi/dpintro.cooper.pdf describes this exact problem (the infinite-horizon cake eating problem)
+* http://users.ox.ac.uk/~exet2581/recursive/dp_mat.pdf describes a similar problem (a cake eating problem with a _finite_ time horizon), and
+* http://www2.econ.iastate.edu/tesfatsi/dpintro.cooper.pdf describes this exact problem (the infinite-horizon cake eating problem).

 # Windy Gridworld